 Truth be told, waiting is the hardest part. 😉 And as soon as pears, plums, and cherries come back in season, I want to experiment with other chutneys, too!

 Keep in mind that lacto-fermented fruits and veggies still require cool storage after fermentation is over.
 After that, lacto-fermented fruits last only a few weeks.
 They must be frozen for long-term storage.
 If this discourages you, don't let it!
 They may not even last that long, and offer a bounty of health benefits regardless. 😉

 - 1/4 cup Rapadura, palm sugar, or other natural sweetener

 - 1 teaspoon sea salt

-*Wash, quarter, and core the apples, then coarsely chop by hand or in the food processor.
+Wash, quarter, and core apples.
+Then coarsely chop by hand or in the food processor.

 Combine all ingredients in a mixing bowl.
-Transfer to one clean half gallon jar, two quart jars, or a crock.
+Transfer to 1 clean 1/2 gallon jar, 2 quart jars, or a crock.
 Pack down so all ingredients are covered in liquid, and at least 1/2″ below the rim of the container.
 Add more water if necessary to submerge all ingredients.
 Cover tightly.
-My crock doesn’t have a lid, so I covered it with plastic wrap and secured it with a rubber band.
+My crock doesn't have a lid, so I covered it with plastic wrap and secured it with a rubber band.

 Let sit out at room temperature for 2 to 3 days.
 Daily, or as necessary, check for any mold growing on the surface and skim away, repacking carefully.
 Taste for desired texture.